Coterminous: Chapter 3 — Wolds, part 1

 She brushes my arm gently with her hand, “And how I would love to see them, Seirath.”

-Continued in our next issue!
+Continued in our Summer 2024 issue!